 Real Time Strategy in VR

 RTS fans rejoice, as you have not been overlooked!
-Two absolutely awesome RTS titles are available on Viveport Subscription, Cosmic Trip, which recently left early access with a bang, and Kittypocalypse, a title which offers equal amounts of challenge and cuteness.
+Two absolutely awesome RTS titles are available on Viveport subscription: Cosmic Trip, which recently left early access with a bang, and Kittypocalypse, a title which offers equal amounts of challenge as it does cuteness.

 In Cosmic Trip, you’re on a mission in a strange land.
 The game stands out in gameplay mechanics and aesthetics, and really takes advantage of room-scale VR by putting you right in the action, effectively making it a first-person RTS game.
 In it, everything is alien in a retro-sci-fi kind of way, and you will definitely have to spend some time learning how to play.
 There are a bunch of great gameplay videos you can check out for a glimpse of the action, or you can check out the strategy guide the developers, Funktronic, just made available recently here.
 This title is a particular favorite of Shurl.
 You can read her in-depth review here, for a deeper look, along with a few tips to make your Cosmic Trip as enjoyable and funky as possible.